RapidsFi/Contracts/contracts/README.md

 Please note that interacting directly with the contract should only be done by experienced users.
 Always ensure you understand the implications of any transactions you're signing on the blockchain.

-For more information or questions about the Subscription Contract, feel free to reach out or open an issue in this repository.
+For more information or questions about the Subscription Contract, feel free to reach out to team@rapids.finance or open an issue in this repository.